Skip to content

 • In the northwest Pacific basin, observations show a poleward shift in the latitude of maximum intensity of tropical cyclones.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6) or low-to-medium confidence (WMO Task Team report).

 • One study finds an increase in the fraction of tropical cyclone intensity estimates of at least Category 3 intensity both globally and in the Atlantic basin, over the past four decades.
 These observed changes have not been confidently attributed to anthropogenic forcing.
 The global increase was assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.
+The increase in proportion of Category 3-5 intensities was reported to be mostly due to a global decrease in the number of Category 1-5 intensity estimates, with a slight global increase in number of Category 3-5 intensity estimates.

 • Analyses of rapid intensification of tropical cyclones indicate an observed increase in the probability of rapid intensification (1982-2017) in the Atlantic, NW Pacifc, and globally, which is highly unusual compared to one climate model’s simulation of internal multidecadal climate variability, and thus is a possibly emerging detectable anthropogenic change.
 This change is assessed to be detectable (i.e., not explainable by natural variability alone) with medium confidence by IPCC AR6.
 The increase is consistent in sign with the model’s simulated long-term response to anthropogenic forcing.